Written by Avantika Gaur · Published February 16, 2026 · Updated April 16, 2026 · 18 min read

 - Get new rent agreement - Document with landlord in new city within 30 days

-- Update address in Form 12BB - Your HRA exemption declaration form must show both addresses with date ranges
+- Update address in Form 124 (replaces Form 12BB from FY 2026-27) - Your HRA exemption declaration must show both addresses with date ranges

 - Keep rent receipts separated by location - Clear month-wise documentation for both cities